wangbwpaul/wangbwpaul.github.io/_pages/posters.md

     </div>
 </div>
 <div class="caption">
 	<p>The Poster for TCD Long Hub Presentation.
-You can find the link <a href="https://www.tcd.ie/trinitylongroomhub/inspiring-generations/">link</a> here!!!</p>
+You can find the <a href="https://www.tcd.ie/trinitylongroomhub/inspiring-generations/">link</a> here!!!</p>
 </div>